Veg Shopper's Guide

 However, BWC is sorry to say we had no option but to withdraw the Veg Shopper's Guide.
 We do not wish to endorse products that we are no longer sure of being vegetarian, leave alone vegan.

-BWC has stopped approaching cosmetic companies because it turned out to be frustrating.
+Earlier BWC has stopped approaching cosmetic companies because it turned out to be frustrating.
 The majority did not co-operate in providing the necessary, accurate information regarding ingredients and testing on animals.
 For example, a couple of VLCC outlets told us over the telephone that their products were tested on animals, whereas they had stated to BWC, in writing, that they did not do so.
 Despite three e-mails sent, they did not reply in writing.

-Those who correspond with manufacturers directly are advised to read between the lines of replies which may be evasive or ambiguous.
+Those who correspond with manufacturers directly are advised to read between the lines of replies which

 Caution needs to be taken with regard to items labelled as follows: